RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Introduction

-The remainder of the paper is organized as follows.
-Section~\ref{related_work} gives a review of existing robotic solutions in terms of similar challenges and problems.
-Section~\ref{system_design} details the design of the proposed system focusing both on its hardware and software architecture.
-In Section~\ref{software_modules} an accurate description of every software module is depicted.
-Section~\ref{results_discussion} summarizes performed experiments and achieved results, both in the lab and in the arena.
-Finally, Section~\ref{lessons_learned} details lessons learned during the competition and Section~\ref{conclusion} contains conclusions and future works.
+The paper is organized as follows.
+Section~\ref{related_work} gives an overview of existing robotic solutions in terms of similar tasks.
+Sections~\ref{hardware} and~\ref{software} detail the hardware and software architecture of RUR53.
+From Section~\ref{navigation} to~\ref{teleoperation}, every block of this software architecture is detailed.
+Section~\ref{results_discussion} summarizes performed experiments and results obtained both in the lab and during the competition.
+Section~\ref{lessons_learned} details our MBZIRC experience and lessons learned, while Section~\ref{conclusion} contains conclusions and future works.